-How Talking Heads Found the Sweet Spot With ‘Speaking in Tongues’
+How Talking Heads Found the Sweet Spot on ‘Speaking in Tongues’

 After charting a steadily upward commercial trajectory with their first four albums, Talking Heads appeared poised for a breakthrough on May 31, 1983, with their fifth LP, Speaking in Tongues.
 And that's exactly what they achieved, selling a million records and scoring their first (as well as only) Top 10 single.